 Overview

-The National Credit Act update - Life after the Bayport judgment course offered by University of Cape Town highlights the changes to the National Credit Act and gives feedback on the changes to the legislation as well as updates on recent case law related to the NCA, particularly relating to legal costs and the recovery of them by credit providers after the Bayport Securitisation Limited judgement.
+The National Credit Act update - Life after the Bayport judgment course offered at the University of Cape Town gives feedback on the changes to the legislation as well as updates on recent case law related to the NCA, particularly relating to legal costs and the recovery of them by credit providers after the Bayport Securitisation Limited judgement.

 Programme Structure